October is here: 5 simple habits to cut your heating bill

 Make use of natural light and heat

 Taking advantage of autumn sunlight is free and effective.
 Opening shutters and curtains during the day warms rooms naturally.
 Conversely, closing them as soon as evening falls helps retain the stored heat.
 Thick curtains can reduce heat loss by 10–15%, according to Ademe.
+For more comprehensive winter preparation tips, check our guide on preparing your home for winter without expensive renovations.

 Maintain and optimize your radiators